 - Spongebob Squarepants:

-- In one episode, Spongebob is afraid of clowns, which is odd, because, not only was he never afraid of clowns before or since, he actually likes them in a previous episode "Krabby Land".
+- In "Tunnel of Glove", SpongeBob says he is afraid of clowns while he and Pearl are trapped in a dark amusement park ride.
+This is odd, because, not only was he never afraid of clowns before or since, he actually likes them in a previous episode "Krabby Land".

 - In one episode of Teenage Mutant Ninja Turtles (1987), Leonardo was scared of snakes.
 They were his greatest fear in fact, until the end of the episode, by which he is no longer scared of them.
 It was never mentioned until that episode.